wharton/drf-excel/README.md

 ## Maintainer

+* [Timothy Allen](https://github.com/FlipperPA) at [The Wharton School](https://github.com/wharton)

 ### We are looking for someone to help be a maintainer!
-This involved reviewing Pull Requests and releasing new versions.
+This involves reviewing Pull Requests and releasing new versions.
 If you use this package frequently and are interested in helping, please open an issue to let me know.

-* [Timothy Allen](https://github.com/FlipperPA) at [The Wharton School](https://github.com/wharton)

 This package is maintained by the staff of [Wharton Research Data Services](https://wrds.wharton.upenn.edu/).
 We are thrilled that [The Wharton School](https://www.wharton.upenn.edu/) allows us a certain amount of time to contribute to open-source projects.
 We add features as they are necessary for our projects, and try to keep up with Issues and Pull Requests as best we can.
 Due to constraints of time (our full time jobs!), Feature Requests without a Pull Request may not be implemented, but we are always open to new ideas and grateful for contributions and our package users.